 The table below reflects all contractually fixed payments for settlement, repayments and interest resulting from recognised financial assets and liabilities and does not recognise any cash for unresolved claims against projects which have not been recognised as income.
-The table also excludes contractual commitments classified as operating leases (refer to note 30).
+The table also excludes contractual commitments classified as operating leases (refer to note 28).
 The obligations presented are the undiscounted cash flows for the respective upcoming fiscal years.
-Cash flows for financial assets and liabilities without fixed amount or timing are based on the conditions existing at 30 June 2017.
+Cash flows for financial assets and liabilities without fixed amount or timing are based on the conditions existing at 30 June 2018.

 Repayment obligations in respect of loans, hire purchase facilities and trade and other payables are as follows:

-14,563 10,268

 Later than three years - -

-Later than two years but not later than three years - -

-Later than one year but not later than two years - -
+Later than one year but not later than two years Later than two years but not later than three years - -

-Not later than one year 14,563 10,268
+Not later than one year 15,257 14,563